Isaiah1505/Isaiah1505/README.md

 ## Isaiah Wallace
-Currently enrolled at Georgian College, in a 2 year Computer Programming Course
+<p>Currently enrolled at Georgian College, in a 2 year Computer Programming Course</p>

 ## Languages Used
 * Java